Black History Month 2025: Past, Present and Future – a practical plan for your school

 • Olive Morris - activist for Black women's rights in Britain.

-Activity: build a class timeline and “quote wall”.
-Invite pupils to add short biographies or favourite quotes to a visible display.
+Class activity: build a shared timeline and quote wall.
+Invite pupils to add short biographies or a favourite quote to a visible display board they can update as the month progresses.

 Highlight contemporary figures across sport, literature, science, politics and community leadership: